pc2/cp2k_submatrix_eval/evaluation/software/README.md

 # Overview of folders, each with its own README

-* epsilon_filter-sensitivity: inputs, scripts and outputs used to produce Figures 4 and 5
+* epsilon_filter-sensitivity: inputs, scripts and outputs used to produce Figures 6 and 7
-* linear-scaling: inputs, scripts and outputs used to produce Figure 6
+* linear-scaling: inputs, scripts and outputs used to produce Figure 8
-* strong-scaling: inputs, scripts and outputs used to produce Figure 7
+* strong-scaling: inputs, scripts and outputs used to produce Figure 9
-* weak-scaling: inputs, scripts and outputs used to produce Figure 8
+* weak-scaling: inputs, scripts and outputs used to produce Figure 10

+Each of these folders contain their own READMEs.